UncertainLab/Enlsip.jl/docs/src/tutorial.md

 nothing # hide
 ```

 Finally, the `solve!` function can be called on our model.
-In this example, we set the `silent` optionnal argument to `true` so no output will be printed.
+In this example, we set the `silent` optional argument to `true` so no output will be printed.
 See previous [Solving a model](@ref) section for details about what is printed after solving a problem.
-Other optionnal arguments remain to default values.
+Other optional arguments remain to default values.

 ```@example tutorial
 Enlsip.solve!(hs65_model, silent=true)